SamuelMasters/play-store/README.md

   - If the user is authenticated:
       - My Profile, leads the user to their profile page
       - Logout, leads the user to an authentication page where they can sign out
-      - Add Product (visible to authenicated users but only allows superusers), leads superusers to a page where they can create new products from a form
+      - Add Product (visible to admin users only), leads admin users to a page where they can create new products from a form
       - Shopping bag icon, leads the user to a bag summary page which then itself leads to checkout
   - If the user is not authenticated:
       - Login, leads the user to an authentication page where they can sign in